A community so welcoming, you'll feel at home.

 - The majority of rooms are spacious 3 person rooms (180-208 sq. ft.).

-- St. Francis and St Joseph halls are equipped with full personal bathrooms as well as wall to wall carpeting in each of the rooms.
+- St. Francis of Assisi and St. Joseph Halls are equipped with full personal bathrooms as well as wall to wall carpeting in each of the rooms.

 - St. Dominic, St. Augustine, and St. Pius Halls are smaller in capacity which facilitates a smaller community life.
 They each have the unique amenities of a full kitchen for those students with special needs.